vyapp/vy/BOOK.md

 ### Scroll one line up

-The Key-Command to scroll one line up is implemented in NORMAL mode.
-Open a file with some pages then press.
+The keycommand to scroll one line up is implemented in NORMAL mode.
+Open a file with some pages then press:

     <Key-w>